CalmyJane/The_Red_Button/readme.md

 A simple light switch. uses COLORS for light color - be aware, that many LEDs lit up at once cause color fades due to voltage drops.
 ### 2: Pressure Bar
 While the buzzer is pressed the leds start to fill in the set color (or random color if all colors are 0)
+### 3: Waveform Mode
+Similar to Pressure Bar, but with sine-wobbles on the color
+### 4: Twinkle
+Made for Cloud lamps, there are random twinkles popping up in different colors

 ## Settings:
 When you set Dipswitch 4 to High, you enter Settings mode.
 You can now view settings selected through dip switches 1-3.
 They will be displayed as a progress bar on the LED strip.
 To adjust a setting, select it through dip 1-3, hold down the buzzer (progress bar starts blinking) and turn the potentiometer.
 Release the buzzer to log the value.
 Make sure to set dip 4 to false when you are done, this goes back to run-mode and saves your settings to EEPROM.
 If you don't return to run-mode, settings are not saved!